vijayraavi/architecture-center/docs/guide/design-principles/index.md

 ## Minimize coordination

-**Minimize coordination between application services to achieve scalability.** In some cases, nodes must coordinate, for example to preserve ACID guarantees.
-In this diagram, `Node2` is waiting for `Node1` to release a database lock:
+According to the previous design principle, application services should run on multiple instances, both for resiliency and scalability.
+But if two instances need to coordinate, it limits the benefits of horizontal scale and creates bottlenecks.
+For example, in the following diagram, `Node2` is waiting for `Node1` to release a database lock.
+In this design, adding more nodes causes more contention.
+In the worst case, nodes may spend most of their time waiting.

 ![](./images/database-lock.svg)

-Coordination limits the benefits of horizontal scale and creates bottlenecks.
-As you scale out the application and add more instances, you'll see increased contention.
-In the worst case, the front-end instances will spend most of their time waiting.

 ### Recommendations